jquiros2/node-red-contrib-json-schema/README.md

 which was based on https://www.github.com/alessh/node-red-contrib-json-schema which was based on https://www.github.com/chameleonbr/node-red-contrib-json-schema

-    <p>JSON Schema validator with multiple of Precision selector</p>
-    <p>Send the schema to validate in via msg.payload or set the "Property" name in the options.</p>
+    JSON Schema validator with multiple of Precision selector Send the schema to validate in via msg.payload or set the "Property" name in the options.
-    <p>Paste your JSON schema definition in the options, or in incoming msg.schema and node will validate msg.payload.
-Error is returned on msg.error.</p>
+    Paste your JSON schema definition in the options, or in incoming msg.schema and node will validate msg.payload.
+Error is returned on msg.error.
-    <p>Select your value for the ajv precision option.
+    Select your value for the ajv precision option.
 This is the number of decimal places to validate for numbers.
-Default is set to 6.</p>
+Default is set to 6.
-    <p>Will output to 1 if all good, or to two if there are issues, adding msg.error with the issues.</p>
+    Will output to 1 if all good, or to two if there are issues, adding msg.error with the issues.

 ![alt text](image.png)